Randy Arozarena Player Props: Rays vs. Royals

-Randy Arozarena is available when the Tampa Bay Rays take on Alec Marsh and the Kansas City Royals at Kauffman Stadium Friday at 8:10 PM ET.
+The Tampa Bay Rays and Randy Arozarena (.359 slugging percentage over his past 10 games, including one homer), take on starter Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-He is back in action for the first time since July 9, when he went 2-for-3 against the Braves.
+He had three hits (going 3-for-5 with a triple and an RBI) in his last game against the Royals.

 Randy Arozarena Game Info & Props vs. the Royals